openharmony/docs/en/application-dev/reference/apis/js-apis-nfcTag.md

 # Standard NFC Tag

-Manages Near-Field Communication (NFC) tags.
+The **nfcTag** module provides methods for managing Near-Field Communication (NFC) tags.

 > **NOTE**<br>
-> The initial APIs of this module are supported since API version 8.
+> The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## **Modules to Import**

 ```
 import tag from '@ohos.nfc.tag';
 ```

 ## tag.getNfcATag